TENS Unit Rentals

 How much does it cost to rent?

 The five week rental fee is $58.
-This includes the TENS unit, lanyard, 1 sets of leads, 1 set of batteries, instruction manual, pain relief guide and carrying case) and a personal pack of four electrodes, which are for individual use.
+This includes the TENS unit, 1 lanyard, 1 sets of leads, 2 sets of batteries, instruction manual, pain relief guide and carrying case plus a personal pack of four electrodes, which are for individual use.
+When the electrodes are stored as received they are good for 30 applications.
 Click here to view more options and rent your TENS unit online today!

 How do I return the TENS unit?